 The mechanics and goals are all going to feel familiar to Stardew Valley fans – expect to spend time fostering relationships with villagers, harvesting and selling crops, and working to bring a sad, tired village back to life.

-It’s a little rough around the edges, with an outdated 4:3 ratio and lack of much originality, but World’s Dawn is full of vibrant social interactions with plenty of quirky townsfolk.
+It’s a little rough around the edges, with an outdated 4:3 ratio and lack of much originality, but World’s Dawn is full of dynamic social interactions with plenty of quirky townsfolk.
 This charming RPG is the perfect choice if you don’t want to stray too far from the classic formula of life and farming simulations.

 If you take Stardew Valley and dial down the mechanics a few notches, you could end up with something like Voodoo Garden.
 You’d also have to throw in a dash of dark magic, though.